 Instructions

-- Citrus Juicer Method: If you don't feel like seeding a pomegranate, you can cut it in half along the equator.
+- If you don't feel like seeding a pomegranate, you can cut it in half along the equator.
 Press it into a citrus juicer, the ones with a strainer and bowl.
 Please note, this method does splatter and pomegranate juice does stain.

-- Spiral Juicer Method: This method yields the most and best tasting juice.
+- This method yields the most and best tasting juice.
 It works great when you are juicing a large batch of pomegranates.
-Seed your pomegranates (per video instructions) and place seeds in a spiral juicer.
-Discard seeds.
+Seed your pomegranates (per video instructions) and place seeds through a spiral juicer.
+Save, the juice and discard the seeds.

 PS If you try this recipe, why not leave a star rating in the recipe card right below and/or a review in the comment section further down the page?
 I always appreciate your feedback.